-- This type of anemia can generally be corrected through diet and supplementation.
+- This type can generally be corrected through diet and supplementation.

 - Patients who have difficulty absorbing vitamins through the gut may receive vitamin shots that bypass the digestive system.
 These shots may be given at intervals over weeks or months to maintain normal vitamin levels.

-- This type of anemia may be treated with blood transfusions to help support normal RBC levels.
+- May be treated with blood transfusions to help support normal RBC levels.

 - Patients with bone marrow disease may receive a bone marrow transplant to help their body create healthy blood cells.

-- This type of anemia may be treated by avoiding drugs and other potential factors that may have caused symptoms.
+- This type may be treated by avoiding drugs and other potential factors that may have caused symptoms.

 - Immunosuppressant drugs may be required if the patient’s immune system is attacking RBCs.